98: THE OUTLAW OF SHERWOOD FOREST

 I understood why the NPS wanted to protect Washington’s tent in a temperature controlled, glass-encased room; but it made it hard for me to pose near the historic relic.

 The half-mile paved trail that began near the Visitor Center took the three of us to the Yorktown Victory Monument.
-When the cornerstone of the 84-foot tall granite monument was set in place on October 18, 1881, President Chester Arthur was on-hand for the ceremony.
+When the cornerstone of the 84-foot-tall granite monument was set in place on October 18, 1881, President Chester Arthur was on-hand for the ceremony.
 I posed for a handful of images near the monument; even though the actual surrender did not take place there.
 The Yorktown Victory Monument was mostly a ceremonial piece that commemorated Cornwallis’ surrender to the French and American alliance that was led by General George Washington.

 I had to stand a short distance from the 84-foot tall Victory Monument so that the entire granite sculpture would fit in my photographer’s frame.